25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Usage.md

 ### doc

 This directory contains all the HTML5 Boilerplate documentation.
-You can use it as the location and basis for your own project's documentation.
+You can use it as the location and basis for your own project's documentation

 ### js